-Under the Amendment to the Canada-Alberta Agreement on Minority-Language Education and Second-Language Instruction 2020-21 to 2022-23, and according to Section 14(1) of the Education Act, Francophone Regional Authorities may receive federal funds for providing a Francophone education for students in ECS to Grade 12.
+With the ratification of a bilateral agreement for the 2023/24 fiscal year and according to Section 14(1) of the Education Act, francophone regional authorities may receive federal funds for providing a francophone education for funded students in ECS to Grade 12.

-The funding allocation for ECS to Grade 12 minority-language education is distributed to Francophone Regional Authorities as block funding.
-For the 2022/23 school year, Francophone Regional Authorities will receive \$6,029,635 of overall federal funding received by Alberta, in addition to the \$55,000 allocated to eligible teachers teaching within a francophone school under the Individual Teacher Bursary program.
+The funding allocation for ECS to Grade 12 minority-language education is distributed to francophone regional authorities as block funding.
+For the 2023/24 school year, francophone regional authorities will receive \$5,414,243 of overall federal funding received by Alberta, in addition to the \$55,000 allocated to eligible teachers teaching within a francophone school under the Individual Teacher Bursary program.